|Tim Roufs||extended search|

 And he said, "I don't know.
 Nobody knows.
 But the world might be destroyed by some explosion.
 Or a flood again -- we already had a flood.
 Or a fire again -- we already had a fire."

 We had the Cloquet Fire around 1919-1918.
-The Hinckley Fire maybe was earlier.
+The Hinckley Fire maybe was a lot earlier.
 We never paid much attention to what year it was.
 Anyway, the year's in the record books.
 That's the time there was a big fire all over the country too.
 And that was the same time that big fireballs were going around all over.
 That fall, late in the fall, there came a big wind and fire ran right through.
 It ran through timbers.
 It wasn't somebody putting it there either.
 It was a generation by the weather; the cold air and the heat became a fireball, they say.
 That fireball explodes, you know.
 That's a study of the general nature of the earth they give us to live on.
 If we just don't think of anything like that we become almost lost, you might as well say.
 But studying like that you can almost expect anything to happen.

 The fireball is from back a-ways.
 The spirituals don't send that meteor or that fireball stuff much nowadays, because it might light on somebody that you wouldn't want it to light on.
 Once in a while, in the fall, you'll see it, but we don't pay any attention to it.
 It travels along the rivers and meadows mostly.
 There's something else taking place.